Tinkerforge/doc/source/Hardware/Bricklets/IO4.rst

 Description
 -----------

-With the IO4 :ref:`Bricklet <product_overview_bricklets>` the features of
-every :ref:`Brick <product_overview_bricks>` can be extended by external digital inputs and outputs.
+The IO4 :ref:`Bricklet <product_overview_bricklets>` can be used to extend the features of :ref:`Bricks <product_overview_bricks>` by external digital inputs and outputs.

-The bricklet features 1x4 pins which can be independently configured as digital inputs or outputs.
+The Bricklet features 4 pins that can be independently configured as digital inputs or outputs.
 Each input pin can additionally be configured with pullups or as interrupt source.

 Via terminal blocks all signals can be accessed.
-A single terminal block deliver the switched output voltage and GND.
+Two additional terminal blocks deliver the output voltage and GND.

-Human interfaces are typical applications of this bricklet since switches, push-bottons and LEDs can be easily connected.
+Human interfaces, such as switches, push-buttons and LEDs are typical applications of this Bricklet.

 Technical Specifications
 ------------------------